Las Ramblas

 La Boqueria

-The Mercat de la Boqueria, the covered market just off La Rambla, is the most visited market in Spain and consequently one of the more complicated ones to actually use.
-The stalls nearest the entrance are pitched almost entirely at tourists and the prices reflect that.
-Walk to the back sections of the market, past the fruit and juice bars, and you find fishmongers and butchers selling to restaurants.
-The prepared tapas at the inner stalls, particularly the ones run by permanent vendors rather than tourist-facing pop-up counters, are genuinely good.
+The Mercat de la Boqueria is the most visited market in Spain and consequently one of the most difficult to actually use as a market.
+The stalls nearest the entrance sell tourist-facing fruit cones at 3 to 5 euros for what should cost less than one.
+Walk to the back sections, past the juice bars and forward-facing tourist stalls, and you find fishmongers and butchers who are selling to restaurants.
+The prepared tapas at the permanent inner stalls – run by vendors who have been here for decades – are genuinely good.

 The Street Itself

-The Gran Teatre del Liceu, the opera house, is on the east side.
-It reopened in 1999 after a fire destroyed the original in 1994 and is now one of the better opera venues in southern Europe.
-Evening performances run year-round.
+The Joan Miro mosaic is embedded in the pavement near the Liceu opera house.
+Most people walk over it, including many who are looking for it.
+The Gran Teatre del Liceu on the east side reopened in 1999 after a fire destroyed the original in 1994 and is now one of the better opera venues in southern Europe.